labbces/CoCoView/README.md

 ### --customPaletteFile [-c]
 To use different color pattern, it is possible to add a customized one, selecting "custom" to --alphaColor [(-a)](https://github.com/labbces/CoCoView#--alphacolor--a) and the path to a JSON (.json) file to -c option.

+An option for a custom pallet can be found in [customPallet.json](https://github.com/labbces/CoCoView/blob/main/customPalette.json)

 ### --degreeOfUncertainty [-d]
 As presented in [Specifications of the sequences](https://github.com/labbces/CoCoView#specifications-of-the-sequences), ambiguous nucleotides are allowed in the input sequence once they follow modern IUPAC nucleotide code nomenclature.
 However, these sequences can be filtered based on the ambiguous nucleotides present in the sequence using the degree of Uncertainty property.